-AGR 299 Occupational Internship II Prerequisite: Consent of department
+AGR 299 Occupational Internship II

 A continuation of AGR 199; a learning experience to develop an extended knowledge of agricultural businesses.
 Course requires 80 hours of work experience for each credit hour.

 ART

 ART 100 Drawing I: Fundamentals

 This course will explore the basic aspects of drawing with the emphasis on developing an understanding of visual and technical skills pertinent to all art fields.
 1 lecture hour, 4 lab hours